dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/overview-SV_germline.rst

 Overview - SV Germline
 ======================

 The CGAP Pipeline for Germline Structural Variants (SVs) (https://github.com/dbmi-bgm/cgap-pipeline-SV-germline) identifies, annotates, and filters SVs starting from short read sequencing alignment files (``bam``) and produces ``vcf`` files as output.

 SVs are a class of large genomic variants that includes deletions, duplications, translocations, inversions and other complex events, generally with a size of 50 bp or longer.
+SVs are identified by algorithms that seek out aberrantly mapping reads, including read pairs with unexpected fragment sizes, mapping orientations, and hard or soft clipping (e.g., split reads).
+SVs are related to another class of large genomic variants, Copy Number Variants (CNVs).
+CNVs include deletions (also referred to as losses) and duplications (also referred to as gains), which always results in a change in copy number (e.g., a heterozygous deletion would result in a single copy loss).
+CNVs are identified by algorithms that seek out aberrant difference in sequencing coverage.
+This which makes CNV algorithms better at identifying larger variants (e.g., trisomy of a chromosome) since they do not rely on information specific to read pairs, but less powerful for the smaller events due to lack of precise information, like split read locations.
+Many SVs are CNVs and vice versa, but there are also SVs that are not CNVs, and CNVs that are not SVs.
+Given this division, CGAP has implemented both an SV and CNV algorithm for identification of large-scale deletions and duplications in the germline genome.

-The pipeline is mostly based on ``Manta`` (https://github.com/Illumina/manta), ``ensembl-vep`` (https://github.com/Ensembl/ensembl-vep), ``sansa`` (https://github.com/dellytools/sansa), and ``granite`` (https://github.com/dbmi-bgm/granite).
+The CGAP Germline SV Pipeline is mostly based on an SV calling algorithm: ``Manta`` (https://github.com/Illumina/manta), annotation programs:  ``ensembl-vep`` (https://github.com/Ensembl/ensembl-vep) and  ``sansa`` (https://github.com/dellytools/sansa), and a ``vcf`` filtering program: ``granite`` (https://github.com/dbmi-bgm/granite).

 The CGAP Pipeline SV Germline is designed for proband-only or trio analysis, with the proband diagnosed with a likely monogenic disease.
 It can receive the initial analysis ready ``bam`` file(s) from either of the `WGS Upstream pipelines <https://cgap-pipeline-main.readthedocs.io/en/latest/Pipelines/Upstream/Upstream_pipelines.html>`_.